 RAAF Service File not available – it remains closed with end date of 1989

 A photo of "B" Flight Pilots of 462 Squadron Foulsham, includes "F/O Jim W Cairns", in the back row, 4th from left, as identified by the AWM.
-However he is more likely F/O Jack Marshall Cairns, but this needs to be verified.
-If you can assist, please make contact.
+However comparison with newly available crew photos have verified that this is F/O Jack Marshall Cairns (06 Dec 2022 site update).

-Jack Marshall Cairns remained in the RAAF after WW2
+Jack Marshall Cairns remained in the RAAF after WW2, until his retirement in late 1968.

 ROYAL AUSTRALIAN AIR FORCE